rschristopher/rschristopher.github.io/src/saving/level-2/index.md

  that can access your Bitcoin.
 For this, you'll want a
  [hot wallet](../understand-the-terms/#hot-wallet)
- either on a home computer or smartphone.
+ on a home computer or smartphone.

 !!! warning "no paid or *influenced* content -- all views are from personal experience"